Sexual health is one of the most neglected areas of our overall well-being mainly because of the

 common sexual dysfunctions.
 Even one of these issues is enough to seek help from a sex

-4. People going through a significant life change– Sometimes, life changes unrelated to sex can
+therapist. - People going through a significant life change– Sometimes, life changes unrelated to sex can

 disrupt your sex life.
 Losing a loved one, final exams, professional stress, depression, having